Tudat/tudat/installation/downloadTudatBundle/index.rst

 Cloning Tudat
 ~~~~~~~~~~~~~

+For **Linux or Mac**, the regular terminal can be used directly.
+For Linux, you can use the command :literal:`ctrl + alt + T`, whereas for Mac, you can simply search for Terminal via spotlight (invoked with :literal:`⌘ + space`).

-For Linux or Mac, the regular terminal can be used directly.
-Windows users are recommended to use the :literal:`tudat_shell.bat`, located in :literal:`tudatBundle/external/tools`, `here <https://github.com/Tudat/tudatBundle/blob/master/external/tools/tudat_shell.bat>`_.
+**Windows** users are recommended to use the :literal:`tudat_shell.bat`, located in :literal:`tudatBundle/external/tools`, `here <https://github.com/Tudat/tudatBundle/blob/master/external/tools/tudat_shell.bat>`_.
 Copy the contents into a plain text file, and save it as :literal:`tudat_shell.bat`.
 Running this script will open a Windows terminal, with the git, make and cmake commands available.

 After opening a terminal, navigate to the directpry where you want to download tudatBundle.
 You can use the :literal:`ls` command to get a listing of the current directory.
 To navigate 'up' one level (from :literal:`..../directoryA/directoryB/` to :literal:`..../directoryA/`), use the :literal:`cd ..` command.
 For the inverse (from :literal:`..../directoryA/` to :literal:`..../directoryA/directoryB/`) use :literal:`cd directoryB`.